 “THERE YOU GO!
 I’VE RUMBLED YOU!
 YOU CAN KICK ME OUT NOW!
 SHOW’S OVER!”
 Dom continued yelling with glee.
 Chloe and Emma both covered their ears.

-“Must be a way out, it’s only a TV set after all…” Dom continued, combing the room for secret exits.
-He started tapping on one of the walls.
+“Must be a way out, it’s only a TV set after all…” Dom continued.
+He tapped on one of the walls.
 “Let’s see how well they built it.”
 Dom started banging on the wall, lightly at first, but gradually harder and harder until he was punching with all his strength.

 “Dom, please stop punching the wall…” Chloe sighed.